CHBOY872/durak-cpp-tcp/README.md

 > Note: in place where `throw>` was written it may be write also `def> , throw up> , beat> , take> , WON! , defeat`.
 It depends on your state in a game.

 If you want to throw a card, throw up a card or defence, type a button that matches your card (if you want to throw a `^2`, press `f`).
+If you want to set beat, or take cards, press `Enter`

 After throwing card you will see like that:
 ```